 - Has the right skill set to set your case up for success and has the qualities to make your experience positive

 If a lawyer or law firm doesn't align with these, then you could be looking at a big headache and a drawn-out legal process.
 Let's take a look at the specific qualities and skills you want to look for in a personal injury lawyer.

 Good Communication and People Skills

 Having a lawyer who communicates well with you and within legal environments is essential.
 It's their job to keep you informed on the process, progress, and outcome of your case.
-It's also their job to represent you to other lawyers, judges, juries, and others in a way that is succinct, professional, persuasive, and positive.
+It's also their job to represent you to other lawyers, judges, juries, and others in a succinct, professional, persuasive, and positive way.
 They need to be able to communicate "on paper" as well, writing clearly and concisely.
 They are responsible for producing many legal documents on your behalf.
 If they lack communication skills, they won't be able to articulate what they need to effectively, possibly causing confusion or ultimately losing your case.

 Being able to communicate and connect with other human beings on a real, authentic level is important, especially if you're going to be before a jury.
 Being personable and persuasive can go a long way in a courtroom.

 Your lawyer must be able to absorb large amounts of information and make connections to build your case.
 They need to be able to research, analyze, and understand all of the information relating to your personal injury case.
 Then they need to be able to distill that information into a concise and articulate presentation on your behalf.
 Using the facts at hand is essential for them to create a strong case for you.
 They should be able to provide you with options that keep your best interest in mind.

 Choosing a lawyer with good judgment and who acts ethically will always prove to serve you better than one that doesn't.
 If you have a case involving moral values, try finding a lawyer with similar moral values so that you know you're on the same page.
 A lawyer who acts with integrity is vital for ethical reasons and because any dishonest conduct could lose your case!